Aibel365/python-app-template/README.md

 > [!NOTE]
 > 1. Read [TEMPLATE.md](https://github.com/Aibel365/python-app-template/blob/main/TEMPLATE.md) and update github settings like it explains.
 > 2. Update this readme/delete this note.
-> 3. See [info-python-sample](https://github.com/Aibel-Engineering/info-python-sample) for more general info.
-> 4. To use this template, select 'Use this template' option and create a new repository from it.
+> 3. To use this template, select 'Use this template' option and create a new repository from it.

 # Python Project Template